stellyes/localconvert/readme.md

-# 🖼️ AI Image Processor
+# LocalConvert - Custom Image Processor

 A powerful, versatile web application built with Streamlit that offers format conversion from 70+ formats and AI-powered image upscaling using Cloudinary's Generative AI.
 The app intelligently handles transparency, resizing, and uses cloud-based AI processing for high-quality upscaling without local GPU requirements.